Just once, it would be nice for a movie

 to offer a pleasant vision of the future.
 Regardless of the genre, every cinematic depiction of the future we see is negative.
 In "Oblivion," Earth has been taken over by aliens.
 In "The Road," it's the apocalypse.
 In "I, Robot," "Minority Report" and just about every other Philip K. Dick adaptation, technology works against man.
 Even "Wall*E" was a warning sign to us humans to get off our big behinds and not depend on technology for everything.

-Are we really this scared of what we might become?
+Are we really this scared of what we

 Even though writer/director Neill Blomkamp also conforms to the dystopian future premise, he does so with such style and grit in "Elysium," it's vividly entertaining from start to finish.
 The film has a "Hunger Games"-style story in which the über-wealthy live well while the poor barely survive.
 Within this structure, however, Blomkamp exercises great creativity and asserts without a doubt that the promise he showed in "District 9" (2009) was no fluke.

 The year is 2154, and Earth, where poor people live, is a mess.
 The air is polluted, garbage is everywhere and robots serve as police officers, security guards and the like.
 Max (Matt Damon), to his credit, makes the most of it.
 He's no longer stealing cars and resisting arrest, choosing instead to lead an honest life as a factory worker.
 His friend Julio (Diego Luna) is the only person who's loyal to him, and Max's attempts to reconnect with childhood friend Frey (Alice Braga) are endearing without being sentimental.
 Frey, who's a nurse, unfortunately has a leukemia-stricken daughter (Emma Tremblay) and doesn't have much time for him.